adumont/adumont.github.io/sewingtips.md

 published: true
 comments: true
 ---
-Beginners usually always ask the same question over and over again.
-This are some of my sewing tip that should help.
+Here are some tips for sewing beginners.

 ## Read your sewing machine instruction manual

-Before starting to use your sewing machine, **read the instruction manual twice**, from cover to cover.
+Before starting to use your sewing machine, **read the instruction manual**. **Twice**, from cover to cover.

 If you don't have it, look it up online, it's very likely there is a copy available as PDF.